HOW TO APPLY

 - Frequently Asked Questions about the Visual Computing Program

 Please note that you are required to fulfill admission requirements as laid out by both the Dean of Graduate Studies and the School of Computing Science.

 In order to complete your application for the program, you are required to submit the following documents.
 Please note that all documents are submitted online via the application system, with the exception of the official IELTS/TOEFL score.
 Please do not mail any of these documents.

 Three reference letters from professors, employers, and/or mentors who can speak to your suitability for the program.
 Your referees must have a strictly professional relationship with you (no friends, family members, etc.).
 We are looking for evidence of your academic ability, professionalism, related work experience, and any other information that would make you a strong candidate for the professional master's program in visual computing.

 ▪ evidence of a completed IELTS or TOEFL exam

 If English is not your primary language, you must provide proof of English proficiency.
 Please view Admission Requirements for more information.
 IELTS or TOEFL test scores need to be sent directly to the Registrar's Office by Educational Testing Service.
 Electronic submission is preferred.
-Do not mail your test score to the visual computing admissions committee.

 The Registrar's Office address is: